tmoers/fsharpforfunandprofit.com/_posts/2015-08-02-elevated-world.md

 ### Interpreting "lift2" as a "combiner"

-There is an alternative interpretation of `apply` as a "combiner" of elevated values, rather than as function application.
+There is an alternative interpretation of `liftN` as a "combiner" of elevated values, rather than as function application.

 For example, when using `lift2`, the first parameter is a parameter specifying how to combine the values.